 We built a light-weight calculator that helps first-time creators calculate taxes and fees.

-• 50% of creators interact with the tool • 98% of creators complete the tool • 25% of creators launch with the calculated funding goal
+• 50% of all creators interact with the tool • 98% of all creators complete the tool • 21% of first time creators launch with the calculated funding goal

 We helped 40% more creators budget their projects.